Will Storr: Journalism

 He received a One World Media award, an Amnesty International award for his work regarding sexual violence against men, and an AIB award for Best Investigative Documentary in 2013 for An Unspeakable Act, a BBC World Service documentary covering human rights abuses in the Democratic Republic of the Congo.

 During his reporting in South Sudan Storr was abducted by a militia and narrowly avoided being executed.

-He has also been a guest on podcasts including Under The Skin with Russell Brand, The Jordan Harbinger Show, and The Ezra Klein Show.
+He has also been a guest on podcasts including Under The Skin with Russell Brand, The Jordan Harbinger Show, The Ezra Klein Show and The Joe Rogan Experience.

 Photography

 His portraits of survivors of the Lord's Resistance Army, a heterodox Christian rebel group, have been exhibited at Oxo Tower.

 Personal life

 He is married to Farrah Storr.
-His great-great uncle is the journalist, government reformer and author of the Self-Help, Samuel Smiles.
+His great-great uncle is the journalist, government reformer and author of the book Self-Help, Samuel Smiles.